 To deepen her understanding of the mind/body connection, Margot acquired a Master of Arts in Somatic Education and Research and an additional Masters in Professional Counseling, and she integrates this knowledge into her practice, teaching, and how she understands people.

 Margot became a Realtor®, because she enjoys helping people with involved endeavors, as well as learning about the complexity of houses.
 She's lived in Austin for 15 years, and is versed in most of Austin and surrounding cities' neighborhoods.
 In witnessing the area's rapid growth, Margot feels it’s important to keep abreast of its hidden gems, whether that be the neighborhoods, nature trails, restaurants or music venues.
 Margot owns a Catahoula leopard dog, and enjoys the dog friendly parks and cafés here.

 Why she's a Habitat Hunter

-Choosing to work for Habitat Hunters was an excellent choice for Margot because of the small, personalized and experienced nature of the office, with broker Jody Lockshin, and the other staff members.
+Choosing to work for Habitat Hunters was an excellent choice for Margot because of the small, personalized and experienced nature of the office, with broker Jody Lockshin, on-staff attorney/CPA Jeff Plotkin, and the other experienced, knowledgeable team members.
 Expert help is always available and everyone is very present, centered and quick to respond (a rarity in our time).

 Benefits of working with Margot: